About me

 We spend too much time making vanity improvements to our code, while failing to make refactors that affect long-term quality.

-2nd February 2020Twitter makes me feel bad
+19th March 2021Twitter makes me feel bad

 4th January 2020Things I wish I understood before starting an agency